breatheco-de/content/src/content/lesson/learn-bootstrap-4.md

 # Basic Bootstrap Skeleton
 ***

 We already know the basic HTML5 skeleton any website needs to have.
-Now you just have to add a few lines in your skeleton to make it “Bootstrap compatible”:
+Now you just have to add a few lines in your skeleton to make it "Bootstrap compatible":

 ```html
 <!DOCTYPE html>